 To finance his takeover, he issued bonds in 2002.

-The story doesn’t say it, but I strongly suspect Vitek found out about the real estate bubble building up in the US and Europe pretty early on since he didn’t buy anything after 2003.
+The story doesn’t say it, but I strongly suspect that Vitek found out about the real estate bubble building up in the US and Europe pretty early on since he didn’t buy anything after 2003.

-Furthermore, he seemed to have built up massive cash reserves with which he aggressively bought undervalued properties no one had money for during the 2008 crisis.
+He seemed to have built up massive cash reserves with which he aggressively bought undervalued properties no one had money for during the 2008 crisis.

 This move made him most of the money he owns today.